 RIDING THE RAILS ON THE COLEBROOKDALE RAILROAD

-Immerse yourself in the beauty of Autumn during your 90-minute ride through the Secret Valley on the Colebrookdale Railroad.
-Rides are offered every weekend with additional Fall Foliage trains scheduled through the height of the season.
+Immerse yourself in the beauty of autumn during a ride through the Secret Valley on the Colebrookdale Railroad.
+Rides are offered every weekend beginning in October.

 FROM THE TOP OF THE GLENCAIRN MUSEUM

 The Glencairn Museum, home to one of the largest collections of religious art in the world, is one of the county’s most impressive arts and culture attractions.
 Though the art inside this historic home is a sight to be seen, the top of the tower offers breathtaking views of the changing leaves and the Philadelphia skyline.

 Valley Forge National Historical Park offers it's patrons numerous ways to view fall foliage.
 Aside from a scenic stroll, visitors can hike up Mount Joy or Mount Misery for optimal and stunning views.

 The mighty Schuylkill River is a vital part of Montgomery County, and when the leaves begin to change, it is also unmatched in its beauty.
 Port Providence Paddle offers canoe and kayak rentals and tours to make it easy to spend an afternoon on the water.

 Autumn leaves look even more spectacular from hundreds of feet in the air, so why not try a hot air balloon ride this fall?
 The U.S. Hot Air Balloon Team takes off from Pottstown and carries riders across the countryside of western Montgomery County for an unforgettable experience.